websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/module-projects.md

 }
 ```

-[`@ProviderType`](https://docs.osgi.org/javadoc/osgi.annotation/7.0.0/org/osgi/annotation/versioning/ProviderType.html) annotation tells the service registry that anything implementing the interface provides it (i.e., a `Greeter`).
+The [`@ProviderType`](https://docs.osgi.org/javadoc/osgi.annotation/7.0.0/org/osgi/annotation/versioning/ProviderType.html) annotation tells the service registry that anything implementing the interface provides it (i.e., a `Greeter`).
 The interface's one method called `greet` asks for a `String` and doesn't return anything.

 Add your own Java code and resources in your module's `src/main/java` folder and `src/main/resources` folder, respectively.